devnought/wasmtime-embed/README.md

 primitive types in and out of the webassembly memory sandbox.

 # Running the project
-First, compile the `wasm-guest` project.
+First, compile the `wasi-guest` project.
 This assumes `cargo-wasi` is installed.

 ```
-cd wasm-guest
+cd wasi-guest
 cargo wasi build --release
 ```